plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 #### Exercise `variants` (recommended)

-Add variants to the language of this Chapter and update the proofs of progress and preservation.
+Add variants to the language of this chapter and update the proofs of progress and preservation.
 The variant type is a generalization of a sum type, similar to the way the record type is a generalization of product.
 The following summarizes the treatment of variants in the